deixei/sharp-testing/README.md

 CLI

-The helper command for Sharpe Testing is tsharp.
+The helper command for Sharp Testing is tsharp.
 You can use it to create a new test plan, test suite or test case:

 python3 tsharp/tsharp.py